-FAFSA® Changes for 2017-18

-UNDOCUMENTED STUDENTS- YOU Can Go To College-COLLEGE BOARD-
+- FAFSA® Changes - UNDOCUMENTED STUDENTS- YOU Can Go To College-COLLEGE BOARD-Click here for Spanish version of FAFSA

-- Click here for Spanish version of FAFSA - The Get Ready Program is an early intervention and college awareness program that helps prepare 5th-12th grade students and their families with college planning information, academic tutoring and information on career and higher education options. - What If...Please View the YouTube Videos on Page 29.
+The Get Ready Program is an early intervention and college awareness program that helps prepare 5th-12th grade students and their families with college planning information, academic tutoring and information on career and higher education options.

+- What If...Please View the YouTube Videos on Page 29.

-SAT Question of The Day
+- SAT Question of The Day

-The ACT Ouestion for The Day
+- The ACT Question for The Day

-FREE SAT Practice Ouestions
+- FREE SAT Practice Questions

-Free ACT Practice Test
+- Free ACT Practice Test

-SAT on Twitter and ACT on Twitter
+- SAT on Twitter and ACT on Twitter

-College Essay Guy -Learn how to write a succinct and beautiful college essay with resources and tips from an experienced college application specialist.
+- College Essay Guy -Learn how to write a succinct and beautiful college essay with resources and tips from an experienced college application specialist.

-SAT or ACT, which one should you take?
+- SAT or ACT, which one should you take?

-NEW SAT Test-Spring of 2016The first administration of the redesigned SAT will be in Spring 2016.
-See FAQsOverview: Current SAT vs. Redesigned SAT

-A Vision That Exposes All Students to Success mannersfirst.org Manners First Education Initiative C.L.A.S.S. © 6